survivejs/webpack-book/manuscript/appendices/03_writing_eslint_plugins.md

 If you invoke ESLint now, you should see a bunch of warnings.
 Mission accomplished!

-Of course the rule doesn't do anything useful yet.
+Of course, the rule doesn't do anything useful yet.
 To move forward, I recommend checking out the official documentation about [plugins](http://eslint.org/docs/developer-guide/working-with-plugins.html) and [rules](http://eslint.org/docs/developer-guide/working-with-rules.html).

 ## Conclusion